mkushnir/mrksvnup/README.md

 This program was first written as a proof of concept, mostly in order to explore the design decision.
 It can, however, be used in real world tasks.
-Since this is my homework, I made no provision for distributing it through ports, or other packaging systems.
 It can be built using basic [GNU autotools][4]. in this program I have used another my library of common functions (just for my convenience).
 This can be easily integrated into a single self-contained project.
+On FreeBSD, it can be built as a port, please see the port directory.

 Everything is released under 2-clause BSD license.